qingpeng/jgi-ViCA/Readme.md

 ## Files
 ###Setup
  * env.sh - source environment variables
- * taxdmpsetup.sql - Creates a sqlite database from NCBI taxonomy files
- * gm_parameters A directory with modified GeneMark Parameter files 8 config.json, config2.json - Config files for running the classifier
+ * gm_parameters A directory with modified GeneMark Parameter files
+ * config.json, training.json - config files for running the classifier

 ### Creating Training data
+ *  taskfarmer
- * taxon_feature_extraction.py - A wrapper to run all tasks necessary to create training data for a single genome
+ * single_taxon_training.py - A wrapper to run all tasks necessary to create training data for a single genome
  	1. shred.py - shreds the genome into smaller pieces of fixed length or conforming to a gamma distribution
  	2. Feature extraction script
  	3. feature_formatter.py - a utility script  to format csv feature data into json data
- 	4. add_to_reftree.py - a utility to add all the individual jsons to a local Reftree directory
+ * add_to_reftree.py - a utility to add all the individual jsons to a local Reftree directory

 ###model training and cross validation via SVM